The Settings tab of the Page form offers a variety of additional settings that you can apply to the page, beyond just editing the content.

 Slug - The page's slug determines its URL.
 If your page is a direct child of the homepage, and its slug is "example", its URL will be yoursite.caltech.edu/example.
 The form code will set this for you automatically, so you shouldn't typically need to change it.

-Menu Title - This field determines how the page will be displayed in the menu.
+Menu Title - This field determines how the page will be displayed in the main menu and in sidebar menus.
 It will automatically populate with the title of the page, but if the title is particularly long, you'll want to edit this field to something more manageable.
 For instance, "Ronald and Maxine Linde Institute of Economic and Management Sciences" could be condensed to "Linde Institute" in this field.

 Breadcrumb Title - Similar to Menu Title, but for the breadcrumb at the top of the page.
 If this is left blank, the full title will be used.
 Populate it to make the page's breadcrumb (highlighted in red below) shorter.

-Page Title - If you want the title of the page to display differently in the browser tab than it does on the rendered page, populate this field.
-This is often useful for the same reason as the Menu Title field.
+Title tag - If you want the title of the page to display differently in the browser tab than it does on the rendered page, populate this field.
+This is often useful for the same reason as the Menu Title field: shortening long titles.

 Show in Menus - Uncheck this box if you don't want this page to be displayed in the main menu or sidebar menus.
 This can be useful for pages that are accessible in other ways, and don't fit well in the menu.
 It can also be used to "hide" the page while edits are done to it.
 This checkbox affects the same property as the Show in Menu checkbox on the Sitemap.